How to Make White Cherry Blossom Stems

 I’m sure by now you’ve all seen those gorgeous pictures on Instagram of cherry blossoms in full bloom.
 They’re so pretty, and I always think to myself “I wish I could do that!”
 Well, turns out you can!
 All you need is a few supplies and some patience.
 Today, I’m going to show you how to make your own white cherry blossom stems.
 Let’s get started!

 There is nothing prettier than a vase with flowering branches.
-Individually or clustered together, white cherry blossom branches, or any flowering branch, is such a lovely peek into spring during the winter.
+Individually or clustered together, white cherry blossom branches, or any flowering branch, are such a lovely peek into spring during the winter.

 White Cherry Blossom Stems